Skip to Main Content

 Here is the short of it.
 ARRI SkyPanel S60, S120 and S360 LED soft-lights, Aputure 600d Pro and 1200d Pro daylight punch units, Astera Titan Tube and Helios Tube wireless LED, and Litepanels Gemini soft-light panels on the LED side.
 ARRI M-Series M18, M40 and M90 plus K5600 Joker 800, 1600 and 2500 daylight HMI.
 And the Mole-Richardson 5K and 10K tungsten stock that Korda Studios Etyek and Origo Budapest both still keep in permanent rotation for the broadcast-custom look.
 Bilingual EN/HU and EN/DE communication with gaffers and DPs is standard.

 Here is the breakdown.
 DMX-512 distribution and Lumenradio CRMX wireless control are baseline competencies.
-Every senior tech on the roster runs CRMX-controlled Astera tube grids and SkyPanel banks daily and patches DMX universes against the lighting console (grandMA3, ETC EOS or Hog 4) the production has named.
+Each senior tech on the roster runs CRMX-controlled Astera tube grids and SkyPanel banks daily and patches DMX universes against the lighting console (grandMA3, ETC EOS or Hog 4) the production has named.
 The same crews who service MTVA, RTL Klub, TV2 and ATV broadcast-lighting pipelines also rotate onto Korda and Origo feature stages, so our techs read both the multi-camera live-broadcast logic and the single-camera feature-narrative blocking.

 Here is what that looks like on the ground.
-Hungarian winter -10°C December-through-February shoots are absorbed with generator block-heaters, fuel-line lagging and battery-warmer protocols.
+Hungarian winter -10°C December-through-February shoots are absorbed with power packs block-heaters, fuel-line lagging and battery-warmer protocols.
 Plus Buda Castle UNESCO silent-zone work is rigged with whisper-spec gensets and tied to the heritage-site amplitude limits.
 ONYF and Magyar Államkincstár workplace-insurance compliance and IATSE-equivalent rate cards drawn from the Magyar Filmoperatőrök Szakszervezete sheet are confirmed before crew call.
 We match crew size and seniority to the lighting plot and the gear package the gaffer has ordered, not to an industry default.

 ACT 03